Alabama Department of Environmental Management: Criticism

 Since the 1990s the agency and commission have been criticized by numerous Alabama-based environmental protection groups for not enforcing regulations, and one consequence of this criticism was the establishment of the ADEM Reform Coalition in 2002.
 It comprises 38 organizations and has an agenda of improving the agency’s enforcement of existing environment laws.
 In the past, the coalition has accused the Alabama Environmental Management Commission of not doing its job of holding the director and agency accountable.
 In 2003, coalition member groups gained the right for the public to speak at commission meetings.
 Following this, the commission supported the establishment of stronger enforcement policies.
 The former director, Jim Warr, retired from the agency.
 A new director, Trey Glenn, was brought on board in January 2005, although his hiring, in itself, would later prove controversial and prompt a grand jury inquiry into accusations of ethics violations by him.
 In 2006 an environmental justice ombudsman was appointed to oversee ADEM's efforts to ensure that burdens of pollution are not borne disproportionately by communities with low income or "people of color."

 During his tenure with the agency, Glenn took some controversial positions.
 Accusations of non-enforcement continued to be leveled against the agency, most notably by the Southern Environmental Law Center, which filed a lawsuit on December 22, 2008.
 The lawsuit challenged ADEM's issuance of a permit for a proposed strip coal mine that would discharge waste water into the Mulberry Fork of the Black Warrior River, 800 ft upstream from a major drinking water intake for Birmingham.
 Glenn, a former engineer with Alabama Power, was also noted during his time at the agency for his effort to enable Alabama companies to emit more air pollution than their permits allow.
 Following lawsuits and legal wrangling, the EPA refused to authorize that rule change.
 A review by the ADEM Reform Coalition found that pollution penalties assessed to emitters by ADEM declined by roughly 78 percent in 2009, compared to 2007 and 2008.
 Glenn resigned his position on December 11, 2009.
 The commission appointed John Hagood, an ADEM attorney, as the interim director.
 On January 15, 2010, the environmental group coalition petitioned the EPA to take away Alabama's regulatory authority, charging that ADEM failed to enforce key sections of the federal Clean Water Act.

-New leadership

-After narrowing down their choices from sixteen applicants, the Environmental Management Commission appointed Lance R. LeFleur to serve as director on April 16, 2010.
-LeFleur has operated Materials Recovery Corporation, a recycling business, in Mobile since 1990.
-He assumed the director post on June 1, 2010.